Proteus (watercraft): Press release

 On September 7, 2007, Daniel Basta, director of the National Marine Sanctuaries for the National Oceanographic and Atmospheric Administration, stated that Proteus is a wave adaptive modular vessel (designed for military uses, biological studies, ocean exploration and sea rescue).
 It is a lightweight, low cost and modular craft, which can travel 5000 mi on 2000 impgal of diesel fuel.
-Proteus will be able to launch and recover manned or unmanned vehicles as well as engage in remote vehicle operations.
+Proteus will be able to launch and recover crewed or uncrewed vehicles as well as engage in remote vehicle operations.
 Its first appearance in New York City is the 4th leg of a tour that began in San Francisco in January and will end in Washington, D.C.
 Ugo Conti (Italian engineer and oceanographer who designed Proteus) and his wife, Isabella Conti, are co-founders of Marine Advanced Robotics, Inc., a Richmond, California-based firm that created the Proteus for $1.5 million.
 The Proteus has a maximum a speed of 30 knots (34.5 mph).